Rishi-Bidani/local-cloud/README.md

 <a id="docker"></a>

-## Running inside of Docker :whale
+## Running inside of Docker :whale:

 To run local-cloud inside of Docker, run the following command in the root directory